anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 1. Follow the "https://techzizou.com/yolo-installation-on-windows-and-linux/#install_linux" instruction to create YOLOv4-darknet installation and usage on your system.
 2. Clone the repository.
 3. Go to the "Model_training" directory.
-4. Download the dataset folder from "https://drive.google.com/drive/folders/1kGLN7eINFEycZbP6KbQvJI4wv4C3aEfq?usp=sharing" and place it under the "training" directory.
+4. Download the "dataset" folder from "https://drive.google.com/drive/folders/1kGLN7eINFEycZbP6KbQvJI4wv4C3aEfq?usp=sharing" and place it under the "training" directory.
+5. Inside the "Model_training" directory, make a folder name "weights".
+6. Download the "yolov4-tiny.weights" from "https://drive.google.com/file/d/1iUYvf24txvvt8JZU3pXTLl3prZeF6YON/view?usp=sharing" and place it under the "weight" folder.